CyberGen49/cyber-bootstrap/README.md

 ```
 The `small` or `large` classes can be added to buttons to make them small or large, respectively.
 Keep in mind that making buttons smaller could make them less convenient for mobile users to tap.

+Add the `alt` class to a button to give it a less bright colour.
+This is good for non-default options in a dialog box, for example.

+Add the `outline` class to a button to give it an outlined appearance instead of filled.
+The button will become filled when hovered over or focused.

+If you want a button without CyberBootstrap's styling, give it the `noStyle` class.
+This will also remove the browser's default styling, making the button similar to a regular `div`.

 #### Text boxes
 A simple text box can be created like so:
 ```html